suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 # Decryption {#decrypt}

-For decrypting, the KID field in the SecObj header is used to find the right key and salt for the encrypted object, and the nonce field is obtained from the `GroupId` and `ObjectId` fields of the MOQT object envelope.
+For decrypting, the KID field in the received data is used to find the right key and salt for the encrypted object, and the nonce field is obtained from the `GroupId` and `ObjectId` fields of the MOQT object envelope.

 The decryption procedure is as follows:

-1. Parse the SecureObject to obtain KID from the SecObj header, the ciphertext corresponding from the MOQT object payload and Group and ObjectId from the MOQT object envelope.
+1. Parse the SecureObject to obtain KID, the ciphertext corresponding from the MOQT object payload and the GroupID and ObjectId from the MOQT object envelope.

 2. Retrieve the `secobj_key` and `secobj_salt` matching the KID.